 The Digital I/O Handbook

-A Practical Guide to Industrial Input & Output Applications
+A Practical Guide to Industrial Input and Output Applications

 Digital I/O Explained